DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 ![alt text](img/Lecture13/image-31.png)

-Prevetion: The programmer is writing th code in such a way that will prevent deadlocks from occuring
+Prevention: The programmer is writing the code in such a way that will prevent deadlocks from occurring
 * Ensure that at least one condition is not held

-For dining philiosphers, we may assign each chopstick with a number.
-Then, we have the philospohers pick up their chopsticks in increasing order, which will prevent deadlocks
+For dining philosophers, we may assign each chopstick with a number.
+Then, we have the philosophers pick up their chopsticks in increasing order, which will prevent deadlocks

 *Video here?*